magento/devdocs/_includes/config/es-elasticsearch-magento.md

 <div markdown="1">

 ## Configure Magento to use Elasticsearch {#elastic-m2-configure}
 This section discusses the minimum settings you must choose to test Elasticsearch with Magento 2.
-For additional details, see TBD cross-ref to User Guide.
+For additional details about configuring Elasticsearch, see TBD cross-ref to User Guide.

 To configure Magento to use Elasticsearch: